 Following an extensive 2018 renovation by Gil Hanse, Jim Wagner and the rest of their design team, the landscape of Course No. 4 has dramatically changed.
 In October, the new-look Course No. 4 reopened to Pinehurst members and resort guests.

 Here are five things you need to know about the new layout.

 Hanse makes it clear that his work on Course No. 4 was not a faithful restoration of the original layout Donald Ross created in 1919.
 “That course doesn’t exist,” Hanse said, acknowledging previous redesigns over the past century by Peter Tufts, Robert Trent Jones Sr., Rees Jones and Tom Fazio.
-“We looked at old aerial photos and tried to take some of Ross’s bunker placement, and some of what we believed were his strategies, and did incorporate some of those.
-There’s a tiny bit of restoration wrapped around a giant renovation, with a couple of [entirely] new golf holes.
-We just looked at it as a new golf course.”
+“We tried to take some of what we believed were his (Ross's) strategies, and did incorporate some of those.
+There’s a tiny bit of restoration wrapped around a giant renovation, with a couple of [entirely] new golf holes.”

 Hanse and his team reduced total turf acreage by approximately 40 percent and replaced 180 pot bunkers with larger natural sandscapes and native vegetation, including wiregrass and broomsedge plants.
 Approximately 600,000 cubic yards of dirt were moved during the project.
 This not only gives the course a more rustic look, but also makes the course more environmentally friendly by reducing water usage.